rustviz/rustviz-tutorial/src/ownership.md

 This code prints `hello`.

-The `String::from` function allocates a string on the heap.
-The string is initialized by providing a string literal (string literals themselves have a more primitive type, `&str`, that is not important here.)
+The `String::from` function allocates a `String` on the heap.
+The `String` is initialized from a provided string literal (string literals themselves have a more primitive type, `&str`, but that detail is not important here.)
 Ownership of this string resource is *moved* to the variable `s` (of type `String`) when `String::from` returns on Line 2.

-The `println!` macro does not cause a change in ownership (we say more about `println!` later, but omit it from the visualization until then).
+The `println!` macro does not cause a change in ownership (we say more about `println!` later, but omit it from the visualization until then.)

 At the end of the `main` function, the variable `s` goes out of scope.
 It has ownership of the string resource, so Rust will *drop*, i.e. deallocate, the